sailfish009/openstructure/modules/img/alg/doc/alg.rst

 	   :param q_param: Filter's Q parameter
 	   :type  q_param: float

-.. class:: Histogram(bins,minimum,maximum)
+.. class:: Histogram(bins, minimum, maximum)

    This algorithm performs an histogram analysis of the image.
 The minimum and maximum pixel values of the histogram representation must be provided when the algorithm object is created, as well as the number of bins in the histogram.
-   Bins are assumed to be evenly distributed and minimum and maximum values for each bin are automatically computed.
+Bins are equally spaced and minimum and maximum values for each bin are automatically computed.

    When the algorithm is applied to an image, the analysis is carried out.
 A python 'list' object containing in sequence the pixel counts for all the bins can the be recovered from the algorithm object.

    :param bins: Number of bins in the histogram
    :type  bins: int